 APA Nine Ball Rules of Play

-General Description – 9-Ball is played with a cue ball and nine object balls numbered 1 through 9.
+General Description – Under APA Nine-Ball rules the game is played with a cue ball and nine object balls numbered 1 through 9.
 9-Ball is a rotation game, meaning the balls are shot in numerical order.
 The shooter must strike the lowest numbered ball on the table first.
 The game is over when the 9-ball is pocketed.
 A player retains his turn at the table as long as he strikes the lowest numbered ball first and legally pockets a ball.
 He need not pocket the lowest numbered ball to continue shooting.
 He may, for example, shoot the 1-ball into the 4-ball thus pocketing the 4.
 He would continue shooting and must, once again, strike the 1-ball first.
 If the shooter shoots the 1-ball into the 9-ball and the 9-ball is pocketed without committing a foul, the game is over.

 1. Lagging – The same as 8-Ball.